-Name Explanation Values eventDate Date when the event was received on the Panda Advanced Reporting Tool server.
-Date serverdate Date of the user's computer when the event was generated.
+Name Explanation Values eventDate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date serverdate Date and time when the event was logged on the user computer (in UTC format).
 Date machine Name of the customer's computer.
 String machinelP IP address of the customer's computer.
-IP address machineIP1 IP address of an additional network card if installed.
-IP address machineIP2 IP address of an additional network card if installed.
+IP address machinelP1 IP address of an additional network card if installed.
+IP address machinelP2 IP address of an additional network card if installed.
 IP address